toddbalwinski/PersonalWebsite/README.md

 This project is deployed on [Vercel](https://vercel.com/):

-- Push to `main` (or your chosen branch) on GitHub.
+- Push to `main` on GitHub.
-- Vercel will automatically build and deploy the site.
+- Vercel automatically builds and deploys the site.
-- Configure a custom domain in your Vercel dashboard if desired.

 ## File Structure Highlights